SiaFoundation/docs/renting/setting-up-renterd/macos.md

 * **Hardware Requirements:**
   A stable setup that meets the following specifications is recommended.
 Not meeting these requirements may result in preventing slabs from uploading and can lead to a loss of data.

-  - A dual-core CPU
+  - A quad-core CPU
-  - 16GB of RAM
+  - 8 GB of RAM
   - An SSD with at least 128GB of free space.

+* **Software Requirements:** Before installing `renterd`, you will need to install the [Homebrew](https://brew.sh) package manager.
+This will allow you to install and upgrade `renterd` easily.

 {% hint style="warning" %}
 To ensure proper functionality, we are recommending 16GB RAM.
 This is because `renterd` will keep full slabs in memory when uploading.
 A full slab is 120MB, and a single upload may hold two or three slabs in memory.
 However, it is possible to run `renterd` with less RAM than this, and it may work fine depending on the use case.